yakazimir/zubr_public/README.md

 Graph Decoder and Neural Models
 --------------------------------

-As of version 2.0, we are including the code used for training various types of graph semantic parsing models, as reported in Richardson et al. NAACL 2018 (see references).
+As of Version 2.0, we are including the code used for training various types of graph semantic parsing models, as reported in Richardson et al. NAACL 2018 (see references).

-Fulling installing these modules requires first installing Dynet (https://github.com/clab/dynet, version 2.0, a zipped version is included here) and
-FOMA (https://fomafst.github.io/, the binaries for Mac and Linux are included in this distribution in bin/foma).
+Fulling installing these modules requires first installing Dynet (for building neural network models) (https://github.com/clab/dynet, version 2.0 (very important!), a zipped version is included here, following installation instructions there) and FOMA (https://fomafst.github.io/, the binaries for Mac and Linux are included in this distribution in bin/foma).

+Once you have installed Dynet (and its dependencies, e.g., Eigen and Boost) and Foma, be sure to set the environment variables ``$DYNET,
+$EIGEN, $BOOST``.
+With these variables set, the ``make`` command above should do the rest.

+See details in ``experiments/`` to see how to run these models.

 Modes and Pipelines
 -----------------